-The Joint Committee (as an employer) has a nil net liability from its share of the assets and liabilities of the Gwynedd Pension Fund as recognized on its Balance Sheet at 31 March 2024.
+The Joint Committee (as an employer) has a nil net liability from its share of the assets and liabilities of the Gwynedd Pension Fund as recognised on its Balance Sheet at 31 March 2025.
 This has been calculated by the Fund's Actuary, Hymans Robertson, in line with International Accounting Standard 19.
 Refer to Note 22 for further information.

 The net pension liability is a position at one point in time.
 Market prices can move substantially up or down in the short term and it is therefore not possible to quantify the long-term effect such movements in market prices will have on the Pension Fund.
-The last valuation was at 31 March 2022, with the next to be held 31 March 2025.
+The last valuation was at 31 March 2022.